EclipticWld/learning-javascript/README.md

 learning-javascript
 ===================

-This repository will be my public indicator of learning JavaScript.
+This repository will be my indicator of learning JavaScript.